Shin-Soo Choo: Cleveland Indians

-Choo finished the 2011 season with eight home runs, a .259 batting average, 12 stolen bases, and 36 RBIs while accumulating 78 strikeouts and 36 walks in 313 at-bats.
+Choo became eligible for arbitration after the 2010 season, and agreed to a one-year, $3.975 million deal.
+Choo finished the 2011 season with eight home runs, a .259 batting average, 12 stolen bases, and 36 RBI while accumulating 78 strikeouts and 36 walks in 313 at-bats.
 On June 24, Choo was hit by San Francisco Giants pitcher Jonathan Sánchez on his left thumb.
 The resulting fracture kept him out for six weeks.
-On August 23, during the first game of a double header against his former club, the Seattle Mariners, a game in which during an earthquake he hit a double.
-In the ninth inning, Choo hit his first walk-off home run.
+On August 23, during the first game of a double header against his former club, the Seattle Mariners, Choo hit a double in the third inning as an earthquake occurred.
+In the ninth inning of the same game, he hit his first walk-off home run, giving the Indians a 7–5 win.
 On September 1, Choo pulled a side muscle and was placed on the disabled list again, ending his season.

 On April 14, 2012, in a game against the Kansas City Royals which would see bench clearings by both teams, Choo was hit by Royals starter Jonathan Sánchez on his right knee.
-It was a pitch from Sanchez that hit Choo in 2011, resulting in a broken thumb and nearly two months on the disabled list.
+It was a pitch from Sánchez that hit Choo in 2011, resulting in a broken thumb and nearly two months on the disabled list.
 Choo would finish the game and win it for the Indians in the tenth inning when he hit a two-run double.
-On April 24, Choo left in the eighth inning in a game versus the Royals after suffering a mild hamstring strain.
+On April 24, Choo left in the eighth inning in a game against the Royals after suffering a mild hamstring strain.
 Choo would return on May 2 in a 6–3 Indians win versus the Chicago White Sox.
-On May 24 in series finale home game against the Detroit Tigers, Choo hit a second-deck home run off of Tigers starter Justin Verlander in the first inning.
+On May 24, in the series finale against the Detroit Tigers, Choo hit a second-deck home run off of Tigers starter Justin Verlander in the first inning.
 That was Choo's first career lead-off home run.
 The Indians won that game 2–1, finishing the sweep against the Tigers.
+Choo ended the season batting .283 with 16 home runs, 67 RBI and 21 stolen bases in 155 games.